AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Method

 Each $c^{l,h}$ is located within a $d$-dimensional representation space, and our goal is to identify the direction within this space that best represents NSFW semantics.
 When a new prompt is input, the more its representation in attention heads aligns with the NSFW direction, the more likely it is to contain NSFW semantics.
 We refer to these directions as the \textbf{NSFW features} of each attention head.

 \begingroup \endgroup

 To calculate NSFW features, we introduce two sets of prompts: benign prompts and NSFW prompts, where NSFW prompts include regular NSFW prompts and adversarial prompts.
-We input these prompts into the CLIP model and obtain the output of each attention headOur objective is to maximize the similarity between the NSFW feature and NSFW prompts, while simultaneously minimizing its similarity to benign prompts.
-We employ the Linear Discriminant Analysis (LDA) algorithm to derive the NSFW feature.
-The detailed solution process is provided in the Appendix \ref{appendix:feature}.
+We input these prompts into the CLIP model and obtain the output of each attention head, denoting the output of benign prompts as $\{c_{b_k}^{l,h}\}$ and the output of NSFW prompts as $\{c_{m_k}^{l,h}\}$.
+Our objective is to maximize \(\langle u^{l,h}, c_{m_k}^{l,h} \rangle\) while minimizing \(\langle u^{l,h}, c_{b_k}^{l,h} \rangle\), where $\{u^{l,h}\}$ are NSFW features we want to extract.
+To achieve this, we establish three optimization objectives: